 The Ph.D.
-Business Psychology program (I/O Track) trains doctoral-level psychologists for a career in academic research as well as for corporate, consulting, and other work settings.
+Business Psychology program (I/O Track) trains doctoral-level professionals for a career in academic research as well as for corporate, consulting, and other work settings.
 The student first earns a Master of Arts degree in Industrial/Organizational Psychology during the first two years of the program, which a substantial base of knowledge for doctoral curriculum.
-The doctoral curriculum is a unique blend of clinical and industrial/organizational psychology integrated with business courses that prepares students to conduct empirical research with a multi-disciplinary approach that contributes to the body of knowledge referenced to solve individual, group and organizational problems in business environments, The program combines research skills with psychological theory to help graduates succeed in their roles as academicians, organizational leaders, or consultants.
+The doctoral curriculum is a unique blend of industrial/organizational psychology integrated with business courses that prepares students to conduct empirical research with a multi-disciplinary approach that contributes to the body of knowledge referenced to solve individual, group and organizational problems in business environments, The program combines research skills with psychological theory to help graduates succeed in their roles as academicians, organizational leaders, or consultants.

 The I/O Track will be offered in “executive style” format on our Los Angeles campus.
 Students meet face-to-face one weekend a month (Saturday and Sunday from 9 a.m. until 4 p.m.) for class.
 Each student is enrolled in two courses per term, therefore each day (Saturday or Sunday) in the classroom is an individual course and equivalent to two weeks of traditional in-class seat time.
 The additional coursework (approximately 40%) will occur through an online format during the weeks between face-to face meetings.

 The I/O Track will be offered in traditional format at our Chicago campus.
 Students will take the majority of their courses on-campus.
 Courses are delivered on-ground and blended (which means a portion of the courses are on-line allowing the students to meet every other week).
 The majority of the courses (approximately 85%) are offered entirely on-ground.
 The courses meet on the evenings during the week or the weekends in the executive format.